Alphaz0r/Fully-automated-media-center/README.md

-# Plex-qBit-Sonarr-Radarr-Prowlarr-Pihole
+# Plex-qBit-Sonarr-Radarr-Prowlarr-Pihole-Flaresolverr
 docker-compose with these services installed.
 You just need to setup each services.
+Any suggestions much appreciated !

+TODO : Describe each services